CH4148MX/garand-docs/proposal.md

 #### Fixed Point
 In graphics, precision in calculations is fundamental; from raytracing, to interpolation, etc. As such, it is fundamental that, for a graphics-based architecture, we have some sort of mechanism for precise calculations.
 Therefore, we will be implementing fixed point precision.

 For our implementation of fixed point, we will reserve the lower 23 bits of a word to store our __fractional__, which is the number that comes after the decimal point.
-Our _exponent_, which is 8 bits, will immediately follow the mantissa in bit order, taking bits 23 through 30 inclusive.
+Our _exponent_, which is 8 bits, will immediately follow the __fractional__ in bit order, taking bits 23 through 30 inclusive.
 Finally, the most significant bit (which is bit 31) will act as a signage bit, allowing us to have positive and negative fixed-point values.

 A detailed diagram of this can be seen below.